ratcashdev/mitemp/README.md

-# mitemp - Library for Xiaomi Mi Temperature and Humidity Sensor (v2) with Bleutooth LE and the LCD display
+# mitemp_bt - Library for Xiaomi Mi Temperature and Humidity Sensor (v2) with Bleutooth LE and the LCD display

 This library lets you read sensor data from a Xiaomi Mi BluetoothLE Temperature and Humidity sensor.